jerryshen/client_side_validations/README.markdown

 ## Usage ##

 ### Rails 3.1 ###
 The javascript file is served up in the asset pipeline.
-Add the following to your `app/assets/javascripts/application.js` file.
+Just add the following to your `app/assets/javascripts/application.js` file.

 ```javascript